StackStorm/st2docs/docs/source/rules.rst

   action:
     ...

-As noted above, ``*`` is assumed if no value is provided for a particular attribute which means the following is equivalent to the above.
+As noted above, ``*`` is assumed if no value is provided for a particular parameter, which means the following is equivalent to the above.

 .. code-block:: yaml